A patio is a perfect place to grow scented plants. It's a spot you're sure to sit for long enough to really appreciate the fragrance.

 In early spring this small shrub opens to white, sweetly-fragrant flowers above variegated foliage.
 Ideal around patio and deck edges where its scent is enjoyed up close.
 Up to 3 ft. tall and wide.
 Full shade to partial sun.
 Zone: 7 – 9

-Mass this elegant rose around a patio or tuck into containers flanking French doors for heady rose fragrance that comes on strong as the day wears on.
+Mass this elegant rose around a patio or tuck into containers flanking French doors.
+This is for heady rose fragrance that comes on strong as the day wears on.
 Sails through heat and humidity, too!
 Up to 30 in. tall and wide.
 Full sun.
 Zone: 4 – 10

 When night falls in the warmest zones, fully double flowers fill the garden with fragrance.
 Makes a lovely hedge, but try it in a large container set near a patio door or under a window.
 Up to 4 ft. tall and wide.
 Partial to full sun.
 Zone: 9 – 11